Skip to content

 3. The current Flag is inspired by the colours of the Majapahit Royal Panji

-It turns out that many ancient kingdoms in Indonesia used the red and white colour.
+It turns out that many ancient kingdoms in Indonesia used red and white.
 The choice of red and white colours is said to be inspired by the colours of the Majapahit Kingdom banner, which has nine red and white stripes arranged horizontally.

 4. The first Flag was sewn by Sukarno’s wife, Mrs Fatmawati

-The first flag that was hoisted on 17 August 1945 for the first time was actually sewn by Mrs Fatmawati, Sukarno’s wife.
+The first flag hoisted on 17 August 1945 for the first time was sewn by Mrs Fatmawati, Sukarno’s wife.
 Sukarno was the first president of Indonesia.

 5. There are various meanings behind the Flag of Indonesia